AimanHaidar/phone-visulizer-with-ros2/README.md

 - add new connection from mange connection in the menu and set port greater than 1024, because less is used by android

-- add new packet from manage packets
+- add new packet from manage packets and check the Rotation Vector Sensor

 then you should get your phone IP from setting->About phone->IP Adress.

-after that you set the app, you should configure the ros2 packages with yaml file. go to src->vis_phone->config->phone_orient_params.yaml then edit the IP adress and the port
+after you set the app, you should configure the ros2 packages with yaml file. go to src->vis_phone->config->phone_orient_params.yaml then edit the IP adress and the port
 ```yaml
 /phonesensor_node: